biemond/biemond-orawls-vagrant-12.1.2/puppet/modules/orawls/README.markdown

         authenticationprovider: 'DefaultAuthenticator'
         description:            'TestGroup'
         realm:                  'myrealm'
-        users:                  'testuser1,testuser2'
+        users:
+          - 'testuser1'
+          - 'testuser2'
       'SuperUsers':
         ensure:                 'present'
         authenticationprovider: 'DefaultAuthenticator'
         description:            'SuperUsers'
         realm:                  'myrealm'
+        users:
-        users:                  'testuser2'
+          - 'testuser2'

 ###wls_authentication_provider

-it needs wls_setting and when domain is not provided it will use the 'default' and probably needs a reboot
+it needs wls_setting and when domain is not provided it will use the 'default' and probably needs a reboot or subscribe with the wls_adminserver type

-only control_flag is a property, the rest are parameters and only used with a create action
+only control_flag is a property, the rest are parameters and only used in a create action

 or use puppet resource wls_authentication_provider